dlevonian/riiid-prediction/README.md

 ## Model research
-There are many possible model architectures beyond transformers, such as RNNs (and more generally, broad space state models), stacked architectures, etc.
+There are many possible model architectures beyond transformers, such as LSTMs, stacked architectures, state space models (widely used for knowledge tracing in the past), etc. But even within transformers, there are many high-level design choices we have to make which strongly affect the model performance on Riiid data set.

 The focus of model research was therefore not on hyperparameter tuning within a narrow family but a broader exploration of possible structures.